DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 ```

 While both methods work the latter is best if you are a stickler for perfection.\
 That is due to it not transitioning into a state.
-This can perserve if you were, say, running of a ledge.
-It doesn't momentarialy transition back to idle stopping a tiny bit of studder.
+This can preserve if you were, say, running off a ledge.
+It doesn't momentarily transition back to idle stopping a tiny bit of stutter.

 That should do it.
 Now you can find or make your own sprite sheets and hook up awesome animators.
 It's encouraged that you look into the power of the animator because there are so many more things that can be done with it.